weaviate/weaviate-examples/weaviate-movie-recommendation-example/README.md

 # weaviate-movie-recommendation

+The Dataset used for this example can be found here: https://www.kaggle.com/datasets/lucifierx/movie-recommendation

 1. run command 'npm install' to install all the required node modules in the directory
 2. make sure the docker file is running